Wabinab/Xenoblade-Chronicles-3-The-Book/src/09_new_journey.md

 The group was walking down hill.
 Lanz and Sena were chatting, leading the way with Eunie.
 Riku and Manana behind them, followed by Taion, Mio, and Noah far behind.
 As Noah stopped, he called for their attention, "Hey guys...
 Could I have a moment?"

 "Meh."
 "Hm" "Yeah?
 Wassup?"
-Everyone turned and face him.
+Everyone turned and faced him.

 "There's something that I forgot to tell you."